sonatype-nexus-community/nexusiq-successmetrics/README.md

 get-metrics can be executed using a [Java 1.8 jar](#running-get-metrics-using-java) or [Docker image](#running-get-metrics-using-docker).

-:warning: For large installations/datasets, the extract should be limited to a shorter period (e.g. previous 6 months or weeks) or subset of organisations and/or applications.
+&#9888; For large installations/datasets, the extract should be limited to a shorter period (e.g. previous 6 months or weeks) or subset of organisations and/or applications.

 ### Get-Metrics Configuration